-If one Partition Definition has more RMs than another, a greybox RM will automatically be used for any RP that has all its RMs covered by prior Configurations.
+If one Partition Definition has more RMs than another, a graybox RM will automatically be used for any RP that has all its RMs covered by prior Configurations.
 These default Configurations can be modified or renamed, and additional Configurations may be created if desired.

-TIP: Greybox modules are different than black box modules, as they are not truly empty.
-Greybox RMs have tie-off LUTs inserted to complete legal design connectivity in the absence of an RM and they ensure outputs do not float during operation.
+TIP: Graybox modules are different than black box modules, as they are not truly empty.
+Graybox RMs have tie-off LUTs inserted to complete legal design connectivity in the absence of an RM and they ensure outputs do not float during operation.
 Vivado creates these by calling $update_design - buffer_ports$ on selected modules.

 🏊 Dynamic Function eXchange Wizard × Edit Configurations Create and modify Configurations.
 Configurations specify the Reconfigurable Module that will be used for each partition in the design.
 Automatically create a minimum set of Configurations or manually create them individually.
-Configurations Configuration Name cpuEngine usbEngine0 usbEngine1 Ø € x86 bandpass config 1 ARM butterworth butterworth config_2 <greybox> config_3 fftengine fftengine bandpass butterworth fflengine <greybox> Skip to Finish >> Cancel < Back
+Configurations Configuration Name filter cpuEngine usbEngine0 usbEngine1 Ø No x86 bandpass config 1 ARM butterworth butterworth config_2 config_3 fitengine fftengine bandpass butterworth fflengine <greybox> Skip to Finish >> Cancel < Back

-Figure 30: Edit Configurations after automatic generation of Configurations
+Figure 29: Edit Configurations after Automatic Generation of Configurations